kryptokrona/kryptokrona-kotlin-sdk/README.md

 ## Guides

-If you had made a guide of how to use the Kryptokrona SDK feel free to send a PR and add your link to a list below.
+If you have made a guide of how to use the Kryptokrona SDK feel free to send a PR and add your link to a list below.

 Official guide is coming soon.